AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 When access is granted:

 1. [Sign in](https://helpx.adobe.com/manage-account/using/access-adobe-id-account.html) to your Adobe account.
 1. Look at your [organization](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html?lang=en#concept_EA8AEE5B02CF46ACBDAD6A8508646255).
 The organization ID is the ID associated with your provisioned Experience Cloud company.
-This ID is a 24-character alphanumeric string, followed by (and must include) @AdobeOrg.
+This ID is a 24-character alphanumeric string, followed by (and must include) `@AdobeOrg`.
 1. Create or update your [XDM schema](update-xdm.md) with Commerce-specific field groups.
 1. [Create a datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en) and select the XDM schema that contains the Commerce-specific **Field Groups**.